viam-modules/raspberry-pi/README.md

 ```
 Untar the tar.gz file and execute `run.sh`

+## Testing Locally
+All tests require a functioning raspberry pi4!
+To test, run `make test` in `canon`.
+This will create binaries for each test file in /bin and run them.

+## Development

-## Structure
+### Structure
-The Pi board and the servo are now in module format.
 The directory structure is as follows:
 - `rpi`: Contains all files necessary to define `viam:raspberry-pi:rpi`.
 Files are organized by functionality.
 - `rpi-servo`: Contains all files necessary to define `viam:raspberry-pi:rpi-servo`.
 Files are organized by functionality
 - `utils`: Any utility functions that are either universal to the boards or shared between `rpi` and `rpi-servo`.
 Included are daemon errors, pin mappings, and digital interrupts
 - `testing`: External package exports.
 Tests the components how an outside package would use the components (w/o any internal functions).

-## Testing Locally
-All tests require a functioning raspberry pi4!
-To test, run `make test` in `canon`.
-This will create binaries for each test file in /bin and run them.
+The module now relies on the pigpio daemon to carry out GPIO functionality.
+The daemon accepts socket and pipe connections over the local network.
+Although many things can be configured, from DMA allocation mode to socket port to sample rate, we use the default settings, which match with the traditional pigpio library's defaults.
+More info can be seen here: https://abyz.me.uk/rpi/pigpio/pigpiod.html.

+The daemon essentially supports all the same functionality as the traditional library.
+Instead of using pigpio.h C library, it uses the daemon library, which is mostly identical: pigpiod_if2.h.
+The primary difference is how the library is set up.
+Before, we used gpioInitialise() and gpioTerminate() to initialize and close the board connection.
+Now, we must start up the daemon with sudo pigpiod and connect to the daemon using the C functions pigpio_start and pigpio_stop. pigpio_start returns an ID that all the daemon library functions take in as the first argument so the daemon knows to use that connection to execute board functionality.
+Details can be found here: https://abyz.me.uk/rpi/pigpio/pdif2.html